 While U.S. officials had previously said no logs existed of civilian deaths in Iraq, leaked cables told another story.
 66,081 civilian deaths had been logged out of a total of 109,000 deaths between 2004 and 2009.
 That’s 60.6% of all dead being innocent people—a horrifyingly bad ratio.

 Leaked cables also indicated that U.S. authorities had failed to investigate hundreds of reports of torture, rape, abuse and murder by Iraqi security officials.

-To me Chelsea Manning is a hero for bringing this to light.
+To me, Chelsea Manning is a hero for bringing this to light.
 Yet how was she thanked?
-Like all whistleblowers she was made an example of: she was court-martialed and sentenced to 35 years in prison.
+Like all whistleblowers, she was made an example of; she was court-martialed and sentenced to 35 years in prison.

 Sexual assault allegations against Julian Assange

-In November, when Assange had already traveled to London (the charges were dropped to be picked up again after he left Sweden), an international arrest warrant is issued by the Swedish police via Interpol.
+In November, when Assange had already traveled to London (the charges were dropped to be picked up again after he left Sweden), an international arrest warrant was issued by the Swedish police via Interpol.